 Why should you choose the HIV RNA test instead of others?.

-The HIV RNA testing process is the earliest method of detection available on the market today, offering the earliest possible access to medical care and antiretroviral therapy if needed.
+The HIV RNA testing is the fastest and most accurate method of HIV detection available on the market today, offering the earliest possible access to medical care and antiretroviral therapy if needed.